seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 he could not see them, as they belong to the past.[^fn97]

 But this is not the reason.
-The very ignorance regarding the relationship between name-and-form and consciousness - is *avijjā*.
-And what accounts for the continuity of this relationship - is *saṅkhārā*.
+The very ignorance regarding the relationship between name-and-form and consciousness – is *avijjā*.
+And what accounts for the continuity of this relationship – is *saṅkhārā*.
 It is because of these preparations that the vortical interplay between consciousness and name-and-form is kept going.

-Simply because the first two links are not mentioned in the *sutta*, the commentators give the explanation that they belong to the past.
+Simply because the first two links are not mentioned in the sutta, the commentators give the explanation that they belong to the past.
 But it should be clear that the *bodhisatta Vipassī* could not have aroused the Dhamma-eye without those two links.
 Why they are not specially mentioned here is because